591291-hvl/ADA525DanielG/_posts/2023-11-06-Assignment-08-Web-Interfaces-Thing-Server-Client.md

 So there is a small formating task that needs to be handeled here.
 Four and four characters are read at a time, so i can start building a string by combining them.
 But then i dont know where the start and end of a message is.
 When sending messages on bit level you often encode the message header with how many bits to read.
 Since i am one level above this i can simply use a character to indicate the start of a message.
 The perfect character for this is already in use, new line or "\n".
 When you press enter you actually write "\n" and the text editor interpret it as a new line.
 On the arduino i write "Serial.println()" and then the text inside.
 The ln part writes a "\n" at the end of the string.

-Below is the code for this, there is a bit more string parsing to extract the numerical values from the string.
+The code below receives data from serial using serialport.io.
+There is a bit more string parsing to extract x and y values to store them in variables.

 ```
 const serialPort = new SerialPort({ path: 'COM4', baudRate: 9600 })